 BEST: Volatility Indexes

-Not surprisingly, this uncharacteristic drop in the markets prompted traders to hedge their positions with aggressive options bets that led to a jump in the CBOE VIX Volatility Index.
+Not surprisingly, but this uncharacteristic drop in the markets prompted traders to hedge their positions with aggressive options bets that led to a jump in the CBOE VIX Volatility Index.
 As a result, the ProShares VIX Short-Term Futures ETF (NYSE:VIXY) jumped more than 15 percent this week.

 This ETF is different than other exchange-traded products that invest in volatility futures, because it is backed by tangible assets in a commodity pool rather than being organized as an exchange-traded note.
 However, this structure does require the issuance of a K-1 for tax reporting purposes.